ouster-lidar/ouster-sdk/ouster_client/README.md

 ## Contents
 * `ouster_client/` contains a simple C++ client application that prints lidar data to the terminal
 * can be built both with and without ROS.
-See the instructions in [ouster_ros/](../ouster_ros/README.md) for building in a ROS environment
+See the instructions in [ouster_viz](../ouster_viz/READMe.md) for a basic visualizer which allows you to set the lidar mode, and displays point clouds and range/intensity/ambient images.
+See [ouster_ros/](../ouster_ros/README.md) for building in a ROS environment.

 ## Building the Sample Client
 * The sample client requires a compiler supporting C++11 or newer and CMake